About the 2018 Guest Speakers

 Governor Charlie Baker | Representing the Commonwealth of Massachusetts

 Since taking office in 2015, Gov. Baker has been making Massachusetts a great place to live, work, and raise a family while delivering a customer-service oriented state government that is as hard working as the people of the Commonwealth.
-An advocate for seniors, Gov. Baker worked to establish the Governor’s Council in 2017 to address aging in Massachusetts.
+An advocate for seniors, Gov. Baker worked to establish a Governor’s Council in 2017 to promote healthy aging and create the most age-friendly state for all residents.

 Congresswoman Katherine Clark | Representing the 5th District of Massachusetts